Sikh art: Murals

 Located nearby to the Golden Temple in Amritsar is another Sikh shrine, a towering, eight-storied, octagonal-shaped complex known as Gurdwara Baba Atal.
 On the second floor of this building the walls are elaborately and profusely embellished with wall paintings depicting episodes relayed throughout the Janamsakhi literature, relating to the life of Guru Nanak.
 Events from the birth of Nanak to the successorship of Angad are displayed.
 Gurdwara Baba Atal's murals originally date to the 19th century and were painted in a bold form.

 During the height of the Amritsari mural art tradition, there existed a street in the city known as Gali Naquas, where Sikh naqqash artists specializing in mohrakashi lived.
 Some prominent Sikh muralists who lived on the street were Puran Singh Mussavar and Amir Singh.
 Another Amritsari muralist, Hari Singh, had also done artwork in the city but his work had been destroyed in the partition of 1947.
 The Sikh princely states of Patiala, Nabha, Jind, Faridkot, and Kapurthala also patronized muralists and featured extensive mural artwork in their capitals.

+In a report from 1881, Henry Hardy Cole notes the murals of the Golden Temple complex and that they were being restored by the Sikh temple management of Amritsar via expert, native artisans.
 The Sikh and Punjabi mural art tradition survived into the British rule, continuing into the late 19th century and beyond.
 Whilst the art of murals fell into decline thus after, it has recently been revived by newer artists, such as Gurpreet Singh Mankoo.
 In 1985, Kanwarjit Singh Kang identified 175 sites in then Punjab that had extant mural artwork dating to the 19th century.